Workers' Compensation Policy

 - Report the incident immediately or as soon as reasonably possible to his/her supervisor.

-- Seek medical attention, through Occupational Health, the Emergency Room, or Student Health.
+- Seek medical attention, through Medical facility, Urgent Care or the Emergency Room.
 Other resources may be used, as appropriate.

 - If an employee must be off work due to the incident, he/she is expected to comply with all treatment regimens and cooperate with all pertinent Loyola and third- party administrative offices in a good-faith effort to return to work.
 The University may require an employee to submit to examinations by physicians selected by the University.